nitinvwaran/UrbanSound8K-audio-classification-with-ResNet/README.md

 # UrbanSound8K Audio Classification and Single-Word Voice Classification with ResNet-18

 This project aims to classify the environmental sounds from the UrbanSound8K dataset, using a ResNet-18 architecture. <br />
+In addition, single-word vocal signals are also classified using the ResNet-18 architecture. <br />

 **UPDATE** <br/>
 The creators of the dataset strongly recommend using the pre-prepared 10-folds they made.
 Two approaches were hence used in this project and both are reported: